Ficus benjamina: Allergic reactions

 The plant is a major source of indoor allergens, ranking as the third-most common cause of indoor allergies after dust and pets.
 Common allergy symptoms include rhinoconjunctivitis and allergic asthma.
-Ficus plants can be of particular concern to latex allergy sufferers because of the latex in the plants and should not be kept in the environment of latex allergy sufferers.
+Ficus plants can be of particular concern to latex allergy sufferers because of the latex in the plants and should not be kept in the environment of those allergic to latex.
 In extreme cases, Ficus sap exposure can cause anaphylactic shock in latex allergy sufferers.
-The consumption of parts of plants leads to nausea, vomiting, and diarrhea.
-Exceptions are the edible fruits.
+The consumption of many parts of the plant can lead to nausea, vomiting, and diarrhea; safe exceptions are the edible fruits.

 Allergy to Ficus plants develops over time and from exposure.
 The allergy was first observed in occupational settings amongst workers who regularly handled the plants.
 A study of workers at four plant-leasing firms showed that 27% of the workers had developed antibodies in response to exposure to the plants.